ArthurChiao/arthurchiao.github.io/_posts/2016-12-31-ovs-deep-dive-1.md

                        +--------+
 ```

-Here, the `vswitch` module is further devided into many submodules/libraies:
+Here, the `vswitch` module is further devided into submodules/libraies:

 * `ovs-vswitchd`: `vswitchd` daemon
 * `ofproto`: library which abstracts ovs bridge